chevEldrid/mtgsite/_authors/chev.md

 title: Chev Eldrid, Founder - Hexdrinkers
 ---

-Having just completed a Bachelors of Science in Computer Science at Northeastern University, Chev is eager to develop his skills in both software development and Magic content creation.
-He’ll be bringing you content on Brawl, Commander, and some streaming in the upcoming weeks with a couple series soon to be announced.
-Chev is probably also responsible for anything broken on the site so he’s the person to contact for that.
+Working fulltime as a Software Engineer, Chev is eager to further develop his skills in both programming and Magic content creation.
+He’ll largely be bringing you content on PDH and Commander while occasionally branching outside his comfort zone.
+Chev is also responsible for anything broken on the site, so he’s the person to contact for that.

 <!--more-->